Accommodation Guidelines Overview

 Grievance Procedures

-In the event that a student who is registered with the Accessible Education Office encounters a problem regarding approved academic accommodations that cannot be resolved with an individual faculty member, he or she should first contact Mrs. Janna Barnes, Accessible Education Coordinator, at (864) 833-8322 or jcbarnes@presby.edu.
-If not resolved, students should then submit a written appeal to the Vice President for Justice, Equity, Diversity, and Inclusion who will work with the Provost and any other individuals deemed necessary to ensure appropriate measures are implemented.
+Students registered with the Accessible Education Office who are unable to resolve accommodation issues with a faculty member should contact Mrs. Janna Barnes at (864) 833-8322 or jcbarnes@presby.edu.
+If the issue persists, a written appeal may be submitted to the Vice President for Justice, Equity, Diversity, and Inclusion, who will work with the Provost and others as needed to address the concern.

 For Further Assistance